SLINGhub/LICAR/README.md

 ## Run the Shiny App

-Open the script `app.R` in the `R` directory and click on the 'Run App' button.
-Alternatively, you can start the
+Open the script `app.R` and click on the 'Run App' button.
+Alternatively, you can start the app via by typing shiny::runApp()

 ## Manual